learn-co-curriculum/se-curriculum-training-create-lab/README.md

   phase.
 - **Misc**: all assignments that don't fit in any of the above categories.

-You can change the assignment group to "Lab" to keep it organized.
+Let's change the assignment group to "Lab" to keep it organized.

 ## Creating a Solution Branch